Proposal for a New National Museum

 Indicative Circulation Plan

-- Existing South / North Entrances not suitable for filtering Large numbers
+- Existing South / North Entrances not suitable for guiding large groups

 - East or West Entrances inappropriate given prominence of South Facade

-- Most suitable option therefore is under & up into Building like Louvre
+- Optimum approach therefore is from North – under & up into Building ala Louvre

 - Descent into Contemporary Entrance Hall deals with Visitor traffic